DoTheEvo/selfhosted-apps-docker/wireguard/readme.md

 * **PublicKey** - public key of the server
 * **AllowedIPs** - IP addresses that you want to reach at the other end of the tunnel.<br>
-  When `wg-quick` is run with these defined, a route is added in to the network stack that makes sure that if something wants IP address defined here, it is send to `wg0`.<br>
+  When `wg-quick` is run with these defined, a route is added in to the network stack that makes sure that if something wants IP address defined here, it is send through the wireguard tunnel and not the default gateway.<br>
   Two peers can not have same IP set in there.<br>
-  In this client case, we want to be able to communicate with the wireguard server, so its IP is added, but also the entire local network at the end of the tunnel, so the entire range is added.
+  In this client case, we want to be able to communicate with the entire local network at the end of the tunnel, so the entire range is added.
 * **Endpoint** - public IP at which to find the WireGuard server across the internet